-The Complainant contends that the Respondent is not affiliated with nor authorized by the Complainant in any way.
-The Complainant contends that the Respondent has no rights or legitimate interests in respect of the disputed domain name.
-The Complainant adds that it does not carry out any activity for, nor has any business with the Respondent.
+The Complainant states that the Respondent is not known by the Complainant.
+The Complainant contends that Respondent is not affiliated with nor authorized by the Complainant in any way.
+The Complainant contends that Respondent has no rights or legitimate interests in respect of the disputed domain name.
+The Complainant underlines that it does not carry out any activity for, nor has any business with the Respondent.

-The Complainant clarifies that neither license nor authorization has been granted to the Respondent to make any use of the Complainant's trademark BOURSORAMA, or apply for registration of the disputed domain name.
+The Complainant clarifies that neither license nor authorization has been granted to the Respondent to make any use of the Complainant's trademark BOURSO, or apply for registration of the disputed domain name.